CMD97/Hangman/README.md

                 self.list_letters.append(letter)
                 self.check_letter(letter)
                 break
 len() was used to ensure the user only entered 1 letter, if the letter was not within the English language, a message stating it wasn't would be printed, if the letter had been tried a message would be printed, then if they entered a valid letter they haven't used, it would go toward the check_letter function.

-## Milestone 3: First steps in the check_letter method.
+## Milestone 3: First steps in the check_letter method

 After the letter is passed through the if/elif/else statement provided in Milestone 2, it moves onto the next method to be able to check if the letter is in the word.
 This was done by creating another if/else statement, if the letter is in the word the code will print: `print(f'You are correct!
 You still have {self.num_lives} lives left.')` and if it is not in the word it will print: `print(f'Incorrect!
-You now have {self.num_lives} lives.') `.
+You now have {self.num_lives} lives.')`.

-## Milestone 4: Class creation & further check_letter method requirements.
+## Milestone 4: Class creation & further check_letter method requirements

 A class was created named 'Hangman' which included the method ask_letter() and check_letter(), as well as the magic method of \_\_init\_\_ which was learnt to be able to initialise upon running the code noted below: